 California's voter registration form asks for basic information, including your name, street address, mailing address (if different), birthdate, the county in which you reside, and your place of birth (U.S. state or foreign country).
 The form also asks for your California driver's license number, California ID number, or the last four digits of your Social Security number.
 If you do not have these numbers, leave this field blank and your county will assign a registration number to you.
 (Note: for the online form a driver's license number or California ID number as well as the last four Social Security number digits are required to complete the transaction online).

-Fields such as email address and phone number are optional; if you do not want to receive campaign phone calls and emails you can leave these fields blank (however, providing a phone number will help your county election office contact you if there are any problems with your form.)
+Fields such as email address and phone number are optional; if you do not want to receive campaign phone calls and emails you can leave these fields blank (however, providing a phone number will help your county election office contact you if there are any problems with your form or vote-by-mail ballot signature.)
 For information about choosing a political party affiliation, see the section above.

 You will also be asked if you have been registered to vote in California before.
 This information helps county election offices remove your old registration information.
 If you have forgotten your previous address, or party affiliation, that's okay - just fill out this section of the form to the best of your ability.

 Be sure to sign and date your form!
 County election officials cannot, and will not process registration forms that are not dated and signed (Forms completed online utilize your signature on file with the DMV as your voter registration application signature.).

 If I register to vote, will I be called for jury duty?

 Jury pools in California are drawn from a variety of public records, including voter registration and DMV records, among others.
 You can be called to serve on a jury whether or not you are registered to vote.